Chell0/quiz-component/README.md

-# BUilding a Quiz Component with React
+# Building a Quiz Component with React

 This is a simple quiz application built using React.
 It allows users to answer quiz questions and provides feedback on their answers.
 As I go through the React Learning Program by Meta+Andela+Pluralsight.